MdShafiurRahman0/access-s3-from-a-aws-vpc/README.md

 ![image](https://github.com/user-attachments/assets/10154504-25a2-419a-9d92-6f0ab4b68518)

-1. Search for in the search bar Access Keys
+1.Search for in the search bar Access Keys

 2.aha!
 So it's the IAM console that helps us set this up.
 Select IAM.